- Written by Dr.Mehmet Demircioglu

 Transection means damage to a follicle during extraction or preparation.
 This is a technical term, but it has a very practical meaning.
 If grafts are damaged before they are implanted, the final result can suffer even if the written graft number looks attractive.

 Overharvesting means too many grafts are removed from the donor area, or they are removed in a poorly distributed pattern.
-It can create visible thinning, patchiness, or a moth eaten appearance.
+It can create visible thinning, patchiness, or a moth-eaten appearance.
 This can be very difficult to repair because the donor area has already been depleted.

 Extraction pattern means how grafts are removed across the donor area.
 Even distribution matters.
 Removing too many grafts from one concentrated zone can create a visible patch even if the total graft number does not sound extreme.

 Punch size refers to the size of the circular instrument used in FUE harvesting.
-Smaller is not automatically better.
+Smaller is not always better.
 The punch must match the hair type, skin, follicle angle, and surgeon’s control.
 A tool is only as good as the judgment behind it.

 Beard grafts are grafts taken from the beard area, usually for repair or advanced cases.
 They can add coverage, but they do not behave exactly like scalp hair.
 I use them selectively because texture, growth, and visual blending matter.